 What is a subject access request?

-Under the Data Protection Act 1998 an individual has the right to request personal information that an organisation holds about them.
+Under the General Data Protection Regulation an individual has the right to request personal information that an organisation holds about them.
 You can do this by making a subject access request.

 What is personal information?

 Like most organisations, we need to keep personal information so we can provide the best service to our customers.

 We provide a range of services to keep personal information about each person we work with.
 This can be:

 - records of the contact we have had with you

 - decisions made about the support and services you need

 - relevant information from other people who know you

 The request must be made in writing by email, by post, or verbally by calling us or asking one of our officers.